 I loved how quiet my classroom became as children sat with their head on their hands at their tables inches away from their ‘fireworks’ and watching the food coloring fall, and explode within their cups.

 When I did this in the classroom, it was interesting to see how different each cup looked as the food coloring fell.
 Children loved watching the color slowly drop and then the next drop fall beside it.

 I love how beautiful all of the cups looked as we did this easy science for kids!

 My students loved their ‘fireworks’ they created.
 Many children said that one of their favourite things was the fact that they were much quieter than regular fireworks.

 I used this experiment simply for a fun hands-on activity, however, these ‘fireworks’ are also fun to create for a party or celebration.
 They are safe, and easy for kids of all ages to create.

-When I did this easy experiment for kids, the children watched with magnifying glasses, as the food colouring slowly ‘popped’ down into the water.
-(The food colouring is heavier/denser than the oil so it sinks.)
+When I did this easy experiment for kids, the children watched with magnifying glasses, as the food coloring slowly ‘popped’ down into the water.
+(The food coloring is heavier/denser than the oil so it sinks.)
 It was so much fun!

 Next, I added an antacid tablet.
 The result was awesome!
 It created what looked like a lava lamp.
-The colours never mix into the oil so they simply bounce up and back down, over and over again.
+The colors never mix into the oil so they simply bounce up and back down, over and over again.

 It is a rainbow of colour that moves through the oil and lasted for several minutes.

 For more fun science experiments to do at home, try out a “Rocket Science” experiment.
 (It’s one of my kid’s favorites!)